DeepikaKolli94/Movie-Recommendation/README.md

 Dataset Reference : https://grouplens.org/datasets/movielens/latest/

 # Results
 Below we have shown the RMSE values obtained for all the models that we have implemented.
-ALS model had lower RMSE value on test data after Cross validation and hyper parameter tuning.
+ALS model had lower RMSE value of 0.823 on test data after Cross validation and hyper parameter tuning compared to the RMSE value of 0.91 for SVD and 1.02 for KNN

-Model  	RMSE
-ALS  	  0.823177
-SVD	    0.918354
-KNN	    1.020506

 # Technologies
 Python, Pyspark